-Each step is formed through several programming decisions, which are questions asked by the machine controller.
-The person programming the formula answers these questions to build the wash formula.
-Most programming decisions consist of choosing one option from a list of possible answers; for example, the water level decision in a bath step can be answered with either "1" for low level or "2" for high level.
-Other programming decisions, such as step time and bath temperature, require entry of a specific value.
+Each step includes several programming decisions.
+You must answer the questions to build the wash formula.
+You must usually choose one answer from a list.
+For example, the water level decision in a bath step can be answered with either "1" for low level or "2" for high level.
+Other programming decisions, such as step time and bath temperature, require you to enter a value within a range of values.

-The user interface employs similar procedures for creating a new formula and for changing an existing formula.
+The user interface uses similar procedures to create a new formula and for changing an existing formula.
 Both procedures are detailed below, in Section 2.3.3.3 "Create a New Formula" and Section 2.3.3.5 "Change an Existing Formula".
-The control system will inform the person programming the machine whether the selected formula has already been programmed.
+The control system tells you whether the selected formula exists.

 2.3.3.1.
-About the Programming Help Screens
+About the Help Screens

-TMMQFFFHC LSCWSS 01 0000
+03 T MMQFFFHC LSCWSS 01 0000

-03 Т TYPE OF STEP 01 0 END FORM MULA
+TYPE 01 0 END 1 FORI MULA

-This is Page A of the programming menu.
-The cursor is at the first decision (T=Type of Step).
-Each decision has an associated help screen.
+This example shows Page A of the programming menu, with the cursor at the first decision (T=Type of Step).

 This is a typical programming help screen.
-Help screens appear automatically if no valid entry is made within four seconds of accessing the decision.
+The display will automatically show a help screen if you do not make a correct entry in four seconds or less.